istio/istio.io/content/en/docs/ambient/usage/networkpolicy/index.md

           cidr: 169.254.7.127/32
 {{< /text >}}

-Note: If you are using a dualStack cluster or an IPv6-only cluster, make sure to update your `NetworkPolicy` with the IPv6 ipBlock (fd16:9254:7127:1337:ffff:ffff:ffff:ffff/128) in addition to, or instead of, the IPv4 entry.
+Note: If you are using a dual-stack cluster or an IPv6-only cluster, make sure to update your `NetworkPolicy` with the IPv6 ipBlock (fd16:9254:7127:1337:ffff:ffff:ffff:ffff/128) in addition to, or instead of, the IPv4 entry.